 Separate from the income tax, the US also taxes gifts of property made during an individual's life and/or at death (the federal gift tax and estate tax).

-All US taxpayers have an exemption from the federal gift and estate tax, currently \$10 million, adjusted for inflation (\$12.92 million in 2023).
-V Also excluded from the federal gift tax are gifts of up to \$17,000 per year (in 2023), per recipient (the annual exclusion).
-Note also that gifts and beguests to a US citizen spouse and to qualified charities are not subject to federal estate and gift tax.
+All US taxpayers have an exemption from the federal gift and estate tax, currently \$10 million, adjusted for inflation (\$13.99 million in 2025).
+Also excluded from the federal gift tax are gifts of up to \$19,000 per year (in 2025), per recipient (the annual exclusion).
+Note also that gifts and bequests to a US citizen spouse and to qualified charities are not subject to federal estate and gift tax.

 The maximum tax rate on any transfer in excess of an individual's available exemptions and exclusions is 40% at the federal level.
-Many states also impose an estate or inheritance tax in addition to the federal estate tax.
+Some states also impose an estate or inheritance tax in addition to the federal estate tax.
 Currently, Connecticut is the only state that has a gift tax.
-Beginning January 1, 2023, the Connecticut gift tax exemption matches the federal lifetime gift and estate tax exemption amount.